 Risk of blood clots with COVID-19 vaccination

-The AstraZeneca COVID-19 vaccine information for healthcare professionals has been updated to reflect special warnings and precautions related to thrombocytopenia and coagulation disorders.
+The AstraZeneca COVID-19 vaccine information for healthcare professionals has been updated to reflect special warnings, precautions and contraindications related to thrombocytopenia and coagulation disorders.

 Benefits and risks of vaccination